mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 .. image:: /images/en/making-azalea/Azelea_05_clonelayer.png
     :alt: create clone layers of the flowers

-You’ll quickly notice that our flowers are not good enough for a cluster: we need far more angles on the profile for example. if only there was a way to transform them… but we can’t do that with clone layers.
+You’ll quickly notice that our flowers are not good enough for a cluster: we need far more angles on the profile for example.
+If only there was a way to transform them… but we can’t do that with clone layers.
 Or can we?

 Enter Transform Masks!
 ----------------------